AgyLuczak/SECOND-STORY-SHOP/README.md

 **Error Handling and User Support:**
    - Custom 404 and 500 error pages redirect users to the Home Page for broken links or server issues.
-   - FAQ and contact pages to assist users with common questions or issues.

 **Responsive Design:**
    - Ensure the website is accessible and functional across mobile, tablet, and desktop devices.